-11) Multiple Screen resolutions and Wide Screen support available on this Mac Snow Leopard Virtual Machine.
+11) Multiple Screen resolutions and Wide Screen support available on this VM.
 The best part is, if you change the VMware Player screen size, Snow Leopard screen size also changes according it to fit the screen.

-Check my earlier post here to learn how to install multiple screen resolutions in Mac VMware virtual machines.
+Check my earlier post here to learn how to install multiple screen resolutions in Mac OS X virtual machines.

 For some reasons, the sound did not work for me straight away.
-If it doesn’t work for you, go to the extracted folder (from the download), locate the SVP folder.
+If it doesn’t work for you, go to the extracted folder (from the download) and locate the SVP folder.
 Install EnsoniqAudioPCI.mpkg in Mac virtual machine.
-Restart the machine after installation.
-The sound will work after it.
+Restart the machine, the sound will work after it.

 This image is having updates up to 10.6.2.
-Software update to 10.6.3 worked without any issues in this image.
-I downloaded 10.6.3 combo updates from Apple site and updated successfully.
+Software update to 10.6.4 worked without any issues.
+I downloaded 10.6.4 combo updates from Apple site and updated successfully.

-There you go, you have a running Mac Snow Leopard on VMware Player/VMware workstation in normal Intel PC.
+There you go, you are having a working Mac OS X 10.6 Snow Leopard on VMware with your normal Intel PC.
 I’m sure this will work on the all latest Intel processors as long as hardware virtualization (VT) support available.